brantburnett/couchbasefakeit/README.md

 including any documents created from models.
 However, the `/nodestatus/initialized` file will be created before all documents are processed, as events are asynchronous in nature.

+Also, note that by default logging will be set to the DEBUG level and each event will use only 1 worker.
+This is because CouchbaseFakeIt is intended for local machine development or CI testing.
+These settings can be overridden in the JSON file in the `settings` attribute.

 ### Example

 An example image configuration can be found [here](example/).